nuxeo-sandbox/nuxeo-powerpoint-utils/README.md

 #### Conversion.MergePowerPoints

-<div style="background-color: lemonchiffon;margin-left:50px;margin-right:50px;font-weight: bold; padding: 10px">WARNING: This operation uses Aspose, it is not possible to use Apache POI for this purpose</div>
+        **WARNING: This operation uses Aspose, it is not possible to use Apache POI for this purpose**

 * Label: `PowerPoint: Merge Presentations`
 * Input: `Blobs` or `Documents`